ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ### Step 5: Installing MySQL
 The following steps are taken to install MySQL:

-* Install the MySQL package using apt with the `-y` flag to confirm installation.
+* Install the MySQL package using apt with the `-y` flag to confirm the installation.

 ```bash
 sudo apt install mysql-server -y